eUgEntOptIc44/eugentoptic44.github.io/docs/index.md

 [:simpleicons-gitea: **Gitea** Mirror](https://gitea.com/tinyweatherforecastgermanygroup/TinyWeatherForecastGermanyMirror)[^1]

-If you'd like to add a **new** mirror repository on a hosted GitLab, GitHub Enterprise, Gitea, Gogs instance or any other git server please get in touch with me ([@eUgEntOptIc44](https://codeberg.org/eUgEntOptIc44)) :material-email:.
+If you'd like to add a **new** mirror repository on a hosted GitLab, GitHub Enterprise, Gitea, Gogs instance or any other :fontawesome-brands-git: server please get in touch with me ([@eUgEntOptIc44](https://codeberg.org/eUgEntOptIc44)) :material-email:.

 ### :material-translate: Translations